itsGovi/Python_Odyssey/README.md

 21. **Dynamic Knowledge Graph Generator** - Develop expertise in graph databases and dynamic visualization.

 ## What You'll Learn

 - **Core Programming Skills**: Strong foundations in Python syntax, problem-solving, data structures, and algorithms.
 - **Machine Learning & AI**: Deep understanding of machine learning algorithms, NLP, neural networks, and deployment practices.
 - **Algorithmic Trading**: Learn the principles and practices of algorithmic trading, portfolio backtesting, and high-frequency trading.
 - **Real-World Applications**: Solve problems that require integrating external APIs, data processing, and algorithm optimization.

+---

+## The prompt

+well, I want to build the 1st project, and I want you to help me.
+What I'm aiming for:
+I'M TRYING TO "LEARN TO THINK" AS HOW A PROGRAMMER WITH A CREATIVE MIND WOULD DO, I NEED TO ARRIVE AT THE SOLUTION ON MY OWN, BE THE COMPASS THAT GUIDES ME NOT THE MAP THAT JUST TAKES ME TO THE END!
+How I want you to help me:

+rather than your using words (plain english) or handing me the solution code, I need you to find a similar case(scenario/question/problem-statement) to use a similar solution and break-it-down.
+So, I could write code my own way understanding your lesson and become the 'leonardo da vince' in programming, by the end of this road (finishing all the projects) I should be able to write programs from pseudo-code to clean code just as a person can speak his mother tongue (say "English" the way I can clearly communicate my end goal to you).